audy/poster-session-bootstrap/readme.md

 Edit the markdown files in `views/` to add content.
 Change `layout.haml` if you want to alter the design.

+## Caveats!!

+It is still difficult to convert the page into something that can be printed on a large poster.
+I achieved this by rendering a really large png file.
+In the future, it would be cool if a PDF in the right dimensions and resolution could be generated.

 ## License

 Copyright (C) 2013 Austin G. Davis-Richardson